bcorporaal/the-manual/hosting-guidelines.md

 ## To-do list
-Below are some things that have proven useful to put on your to-do list.
+Below are some things that have proven to be useful to put on your to-do list.

 ### Planning the meetup

 (together with the UX Cocktail Hour organization)
 - Pick a topic that fits both your organization and the UX Cocktail Hour
-- Find speakers to go with the topic - Is the perhaps a workshop possible to?
+- Find speakers to go with the topic - Is there perhaps a workshop possible too?
 - Determine the language for the evening.
 Dutch is our preference but English is no problem.
 - Pick a date.
+A Tuesday, Wednesday or Thursday works best.
-- Plan the evening.
+- Make a draft schedule.
 Leave ample time for networking and keep in mind that things always run late.

 ### Ahead of the meetup

 - Set a budget for the evening - keep in mind that the UX Cocktail Hour has no budget available.
-- Set a schedule for the evening.
+- Set a more detailed schedule for the evening.
 - Check with building security and make sure attendees can enter without too much difficulty.
-- Ensure there is sufficient seating and coat hangers.
+- Ensure there is sufficient seating and place to hang coats.
 - Do some shopping for drinks and snacks (on average people drink 3 to 4 drinks).
 - Have somebody take pictures.
 - Decorate the place.
 Also remove or cover any sensitive projects and materials.